francesco-giannico/University-Security-Control/README.md

 # University-Security-Control
-This repo contains the project's contents (code + documentation) which I delivered for the Database System exam.
+This repo contains the project's contents (code + documentation) devivered for an exam named **Database System** which I attended during my M.S. in Computer science (LM-18),  at the University of Bari "Aldo Moro".
-I have taken this exam in February 02, 2018 at the University of Bari "Aldo Moro".
+I took the exam on **the second of February 2018**.

 Duration: November, 2017 - January, 2018 (3 months)